 The Ritual Of Embrace

-The Ritual of Embrace was supported by Amsterdam Fonds Voor Kunst 2024, and was shown at the Lorelei Festival, Pleinkamer (The Bookstore Foundation), Lycka (Urban Resort) and in the DAY Collective studio.
-In June the performance will take place at the Tekentuin festival at the Drawing Center Dippenheim.
+The Ritual of Embrace was supported by Amsterdam Fonds Voor Kunst 2024, and was shown at the Lorelei Festival, Pleinkamer (The Bookstore Foundation), Lycka (Urban Resort), the DAY Collective studio, the Tekentuin festival at the Drawing Center Dippenheim.

 Performance at Pleinkamer, 2024, photo by Marina Kai